An Overview of Cannabis Trademark Laws

-Marijuana Trademarks and Trademarks in general are mostly governed by federal law, specifically, the Lanham Act.
-Under the Lanham Act, trademarks used in connection to any legal commerce have certain exclusive rights, and the ability to protect those rights.
-The basis for those rights is the owner’s “use in commerce,” however, it must be a “legal use in commerce.”
+Trademarks offer your business exclusive rights – as well as the critical ability to protect those rights.
+Along with general trademarks, cannabis trademarks are mostly governed by federal law, specifically the Lanham Act.
+The basis for your rights under this act include the owner’s “use in commerce,” however, it must be a “legal use in commerce.”

 Cannabis trademark laws can be complicated because cannabis production and sales are governed almost exclusively by the state.
 Yet marijuana is still a forbidden schedule 1 drug under the Controlled Substances Act.
 Federally, it is illegal and considered equivalent to heroin.
 That means selling cannabis is not a “legal use in commerce,” even though marijuana is legal under some state laws.

 So, do legal marijuana, CBD, and hemp companies have no right to trademarks because of the federal cannabis prohibition?
 Absolutely not!
 Even cannabis companies are eligible for some trademark protection.
 Navigating the complex intersection of trademark law and cannabis law requires experience in both legal specialties.
 The lawyers at Gleam Law have successfully handled more cannabis trademark applications than any other law firm in the country.
 We have in-depth knowledge of the trademark process and the legal marijuana, CBD, and hemp market.
 Our cannabis trademark lawyers can work with clients from anywhere in the world and carefully craft every trademark application to seamlessly protect clients without giving the government any reason to reject the application.

 Cannabis Trademark Laws for Your Business